chaostoolkit/chaostoolkit-trainings/01-chaostoolkit-getting-started/chaostoolkit-install/setup-cli.md

 warnings are nothing to worry about and will not prevent those dependencies from being installed.

-Now, the `chaos` comand should be available:
+Now, the `chaos` command should be available:

 `chaos --help`{{execute}}